-Space 4 Cities: Ensuring environmental sustainability of rural areas and supporting economic growth in agriculture.
+Space 4 Rural: Ensuring environmental sustainability of rural areas and supporting economic growth in agriculture.

 The objective of Space4Rural is to foster the use of satellite-based data and services to benefit rural areas.
 The socio-economic development of rural areas is essential to ensure both environmental sustainability and the well-being of urban areas.
 Satellite-based services can create economic opportunities in rural areas, helping us to better protect our environment.
 Satellite data can also support local authorities in rural areas to improve decision-making and land management.